polterguy/phosphorusfive/README.md

 I say _"non-programming"_, because really, there is no programming language in P5.
-Only a bunch of loosely coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing you to orchestrate your components together, as if they were _"LEGO bricks"_.
+Only a bunch of loosely coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing for you to orchestrate your components together, as if they were _"LEGO bricks"_.

 In fact, if you wish, you could in theory declare your execution trees, by using XML or JSON.
 Although I recommend using Hyperlambda, due to its much more condens syntax, and lack of overhead.